ucl-cssb/cneta/README.md

 * *-rel-times.txt: The sampling time of tip nodes
 * *-allele-cn.txt.gz: The allele-specific copy number at each site for each sample
 * *-rcn.txt.gz: The relative total copy number at each site for each sample
-* *-baseline-rcn.txt.gz: The processed allele-specific copy number by normalizing with a baseline at each site for each sample
+* *-allele-rcn.txt.gz: The processed allele-specific copy number by normalizing with a baseline at each site for each sample
 * *-inode-cn.txt.gz: The copy number at each site for each internal node in the tree
 * *-info.txt: The time of each node and the total number of mutations simulated on each branch of the tree, grouped by lineages of tip nodes.
 * *-mut.txt: The list of simulated mutations on each branch of the tree.